 And, adding my own whole ingredients felt like an even bigger win.

 With seven simple ingredients—almonds, cashews, freeze-dried blueberries, hemp seeds, almond butter, maple syrup, and vanilla—you get the perfect sweet, salty, and crunchy combination all in one bite.

 Tips for this recipe:

 Due to using an unrefined sweetener like maple syrup, it is important to let the blueberry almond granola bars set up overnight.
-These no bake granola bars will look set after a couple hours, but will not hold together well if cut at that point.
+These no-bake granola bars will look set after a couple of hours, but will not hold together well if cut at that point.

 It is also helpful when pressing the nut mixture into the pan to pack it down as much as possible.
 Use an extra sheet of parchment paper for this as it will be sticky!

 Need some healthy school lunch ideas?
 Check out this guide!
 These granola bars and the recipes below would work well in a packed lunch!

 - Line an 8x8 baking dish with parchment paper.
 Preheat oven to 350 degrees Fahrenheit.